Containers

 To create an empty tuple, use

-to convert an input list or other iterable into atuple
+()ortuple().
+Also, you can usetuple(ITERABLE)to convert an input list or other iterable into atupleobject.

 - You can get slices of a tuple using